IS THE CHRISTIAN STORY BIG ENOUGH

 HAND IN GLOVE

-Thus ends The Human Phenomenon.
-In other writings Teilhard proceeds to lay the image of Christ over this structure.
-When brought together, he finds that a scientific view of the complete outside-inside universe and the central dogma of the Christian faith actually fit hand in glove.
+It is a great pity that the leadership of the Jesuit order at the time were so resistant to Teilhard’s views that they forbade him to publish his writing at all.
+He was offering a totally renewed vision of what Christ’s incarnation means, by showing how it fits hand in glove with the magnificent universe story.
 The great purpose of the universe is to bring forth the fully evolved Christ as a single humanity, united to him in holiness, to the glory of God.
 “The whole future of the earth, as of religion, it seems to me, depends on awakening our faith in the future.”

 Christ is also the Omega point of evolution, glowing with the energy which, as the Divine Human, he has attained in rising out of death.
 A divine homo sapiens now sits on the throne of Heaven, living in a matter-spirit body without limitation.
 He remains among us as Love incarnate in Word and in Eucharist, the Divinised Matter of his real presence, to lead us to this destiny, forever uniting us to himself and to each other, generation after generation.